The Trans Woman Behind A Landmark UN Decision Says It Shows The Need For Marriage Equality

 "If they were not used [as cardinal identity documents], it would not be such a problem," she said.

-"However, government standards for identification often call for a person to produce one for the start of other identification items, and so the need for them to be able to be corrected is pretty obvious."
+"However, government standards for identification often call for a person to produce one [form of ID, in order to apply for] other identification items, and so the need for them to be able to be corrected is pretty obvious."

-Having incorrect or conflicting identity documents can create problems in all sorts of situations for transgender people – enrolling at university, dealing with government departments, applying for jobs, and so on.
+Having incorrect or conflicting identity documents can create problems in all sorts of situations for transgender people such as enrolling at university, dealing with government departments and applying for jobs.

-G also said that the birth certificate issue and UN complaint had caused stress in her marriage.
+G said the birth certificate issue and UN complaint had "caused problems" in her marriage.

-"Yes, it caused problems within the relationship," she said.
-"It’s just one more stress you don’t need, and the fight to have things corrected takes its toll in time and energy, unwanted public exposure and comment on our lives.
+"It’s just one more stress you don’t need, and the fight to have things corrected takes its toll in time and energy, unwanted public exposure and comment on our lives," she said.

 "There are enough stress, roadblocks and difficulty in transition already without there being added unnecessary burdens along the way."